javierasping/sentinel/content/posts/virtualizacion-kvm-linux/gestion-maquinas-kvm/snapshots-kvm/snapshots-kvm.en.md

 ---
-title: "Create and manage snapshots in KVM/libvirt"
+title: "How to create and manage snapshots in KVM"
 date: 2025-10-17T10:00:00+00:00
 description: Practical, detailed guide to create, list, revert, and delete virtual machine snapshots in KVM/libvirt, including internal/external snapshots, with memory and disk, quiesce with qemu-guest-agent, and cleanup with blockcommit.
 tags: [KVM,Virtualization,Libvirt,Linux,VM,Snapshots]
-hero: images/virtualizacion-kvm-linux/gestion-maquinas-kvm/snapshots.jpg
+hero: images/virtualizacion-kvm-linux/gestion-vm/snapshots.png
 ---

 # Snapshots in KVM/libvirt: how to create and manage them